AmirEfi/256-bit-Karatsuba-Multiplication/README.md

 This is my final project in DSD course.

-It's the Karatsuba Multiplication Algorithm.
+It's the 256-bit Karatsuba Multiplication Algorithm recursively with 128 & 64-bit Karatsuba.